seibelsh/sgamesolver/docs/source/defining_games.rst

 The list ``transition_matrices`` contains one transition matrix for each state.
-Each transition matrix should be array-like with dimensions :math:`A_0 \times \dots \times A_{N-1} \times S`, where :math:`S` denotes the number of states.
+Each transition matrix should be array-like with dimensions :math:`A_0 \times \dots \times A_{N-1} \times S`, where the last dimension indexes the destination state and :math:`S` denotes the number of states.

 The argument ``discount_factors`` can either be common discount factor :math:`\delta \in [0,1)` or array-like with dimension :math:`N`